Frozia00/CSharp-Creating-Discord-Bot/README.md

 # CSharp-Creating-Discord-Bot
 This is a Discord Bot application which coded using C# with .NET Core .

+#### Note that: It's only Windows Console Application.
+So, to hosting it 7/24 online you need use Windows PC or Windows Server (VPS/VDS)

 ## Contents
 ### 1) Create Discord Developer App
 ### 2) C# Application